zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-app-db-atp-datapump/migrate-app-db-atp-datapump.md

     Go to **Core Infrastructure -> Compute -> Instances**

-    View the list of WebLogic servers and gather the Public IPs
+    View the list of WebLogic servers and gather the IP addresses

 2. Run the following command, to copy the wallet on each server